RamonGilabert/Morgan/README.md

 ## Contribute

-We would love you to contribute to **Morgan**, check the [CONTRIBUTING](https://github.com/RamonGilabert/Morgan/blob/master/CONTRIBUTING.md) file for more info.
+I would love you to contribute to **Morgan**, check the [CONTRIBUTING](https://github.com/RamonGilabert/Morgan/blob/master/CONTRIBUTING.md) file for more information.

 ## License